googleforgames/agones/site/content/en/docs/Reference/fleetautoscaler.md

 - `fleetName` is name of the fleet to attach to and control.
 Must be an existing `Fleet` in the same namespace as this `FleetAutoscaler`.
 - `policy` is the autoscaling policy
   - `type` is type of the policy.
-"Buffer" and "Webhook" are available
+"Buffer", "Webhook", "Counter", "List", "Schedule", "Chain", and "Wasm" are available
   - `buffer` parameters of the buffer policy type
     - `bufferSize`  is the size of a buffer of "ready" and "reserved" game server instances.
                     The FleetAutoscaler will scale the fleet up and down trying to maintain this buffer,